Train GraphicClick on the map to explore geographics

 Health Warning: The plan I have seen is dated 2011 (yes, the new platform has been planned for that long!)

-I have now seen a more up to date Signalling Scheme Plan and I can confirm there is now a signalled route through the currently OOU (out of use) facing crossover at the old Filton station that will allow trains to access Bristol Parkway Platform No.1 directly from the Bristol TM(resolve) direction without conflicting with Down Trains using Platform No.2 heading to the South Wales direction.
+I have now seen a more up to date Signalling Scheme Plan and I can confirm there is now a signalled route through the currently OOU (Out Of Use) facing crossover at the old Filton station that will allow trains to access Bristol Parkway Platform No.1 directly from the Bristol TM (Train Manager, or possibly Ticket Machine, depending on context) direction without conflicting with Down Trains using Platform No.2 heading to the South Wales direction.

 The new route uses a new chord line converted from the existing Stoke Gifford freight yard shunting neck.
 This facility also means that there can be parallel departures from Bristol Parkway to South Wales and Bristol TM at the same time.
 Its actually better than that as there are facilities for three parallel movements at once, either arrivals or departures or a mix of both, Platform No.1 to/from Bristol TM, Platform No.2 to/from Avonmouth and Platform No.3 or 4 to/from South Wales.
 So all in all a very flexible layout for a change Wink Cheesy